 The WSAB supports the IOU's approach to wildfire safety culture as defined in the industry and delineated by Energy Safety and the CPUC.
 We respect and appreciate these efforts and the IOUs accomplishments and improvements under those criteria.
-The WSAB would also like to-introduce new dimensions of wildfire safety culture and performance believes that aims to enhance Energy Safety's' safety culture assessment process, would be enhanced further by emphasis on a "going beyond compliance" culture that is often reflected by higher levels of safety culture attainment.
-Going forwardln particular, Energy Safety should make it clearerinitiate a dialogue with the IOUs in their assessments of each IOU's safety culture over time that the intent is to induce and assist the utilities to go beyond, where feasible, acceptance of recommendations that meet the statutory requirement necessary for them to achieve a "good standing" status under Public Utilities Code Section 8389(e)(2).
-While achieving this "compliance" is of clear importance, the WSAB believes stretch goals in safety culture are necessary in addition to those traditionally considered and the assessment process should emphasize "beyond compliance" as the target.
-Specifically, the WSAB recommends that Energy Safety consider encourage the IOUs to discuss other actions the utility may take to enhance the robustness of their wildfire energy safety culture. , for example by, adding language to their safety culture assessments such as the following (suggested additional language in bold):
+The WSAB would also like tointroduce new dimensions of wildfire safety culture and performance that aims to enhance Energy Safety's' safety culture assessment process.
+Going forward, Energy Safety should initiate a dialogue with the IOUs to induce and assist the utilities to go beyond, where feasible, acceptance of recommendations that meet the statutory requirement necessary for them to achieve a "good standing" status under Public Utilities Code Section 8389(e)(2).
+While achieving this "compliance" is of clear importance, the WSAB believes stretch goals are necessary in addition to those traditionally considered and the assessment process should emphasize "beyond compliance" as the target.
+Specifically, the WSAB recommends that Energy Safety encourage the IOUs to discuss other actions the utility may take to enhance the robustness of their wildfire energy safety culture.